-Ad matching in Gmail is fully automated; no humans read your email in order to show you ads.
+Ad matching in Gmail is fully automated; no humans read your email to show you ads.

 - Types of websites you visit, and mobile apps you have on your device

-- The DoubleClick cookie on your browser and the settings in your Ads Settings
+- The DoubleClick cookie on your browser and your Ads Settings

 - Websites and apps you’ve visited that belong to businesses that advertise with Google

-- Previous interactions with Google’s ads or advertising services
+- Previous interactions with Google’s ads, Google sites, or advertising services

 - Your Google profile, including YouTube and Google+ activity